 powered by Namecheap

-Here is a couple of domain name generator websites you can use now.
+Here are a couple of domain name generator websites you can use now.

 7. Make a Clear Statement

-You can make a clear statement or describe your blog mission within your blog name.
-This allows your readers to understand what the blog topic is all about quickly.
+You can make a clear statement or describe your blog’s mission within your blog name.
+This allows your readers to understand what the blog topic is about quickly.

-Here are examples of blogs that clearly define what the blog mission is about from reading its name:
+Here are examples of blogs that clearly define what the blog’s mission is about from reading its name:

 Learn to Code With Me

-Laurence Bradford is a self-taught techie with love for teaching others after gaining valuable digital marketing skills.
+Laurence Bradford is a self-taught tech enthusiast with a passion for teaching others, having gained valuable digital marketing skills.
 She is a French web developer who loves to code and teaches.

 Listen Money Matters

-Listen Money Matters is a finance website that delivers practical advice on making money through realistic means, not some get-quick-rich scheme.
+Listen Money Matters is a finance website that delivers practical advice on making money through realistic means, rather than some get-rich-quick schemes.

-If you visit the website for the first time, you can grab what it’s all about by reading the blog name.
+If you visit the website for the first time, you can get an idea of what it’s all about by reading the blog name.
 You don’t need to walk around long to know what to expect from reading the blog.

 8. Consider Your Language

-This is an easier way to come up with a name that resonates with your target audience, mainly if you target the local market.
+This is an effective way to create a name that resonates with your target audience, especially if you’re targeting the local market.

 One thing you have to consider when using this method to name your blog is that it may be challenging to expand into the global market.